 When a student is hired, please remove your job listing from JobX in order to prevent the department from receiving inquiries about a job vacancy after it has been filled.
+You may move your posting to either Active/Not Listed or Inactive.

-HOW WILL AN EMPLOYER KNOW IF A STUDENT QUALIFIES FOR WORK STUDY?
+HOW WILL AN EMPLOYER KNOW IF A STUDENT HAS BEEN AWARDED WORK STUDY?